Luming-L/NGG/L1_Sequencing.md

 Sequencing error rates of raw reads are relatively high, but self-correction with sufficient sequencing data or correction by short sequencing reads can improve sequence accuracy to over 99.999%.
 In addition to contiguity, PacBio assembly contigs feature less gaps (represented as Ns in the sequence) and their overall lengths includes more of the genomic space.
 ## Long-range scaffolding technologies
+To improve assembly contiguity, the contigs of an assembly need to be scaffolded, which typically starts by ordering the contigs using alignments of paired reads.
 ## Assembly of heterozygous and polyploid genomes